tinkererthinker/blog/source/content/A Data-Centric Introduction to Computer Science.md

 > In principle, we could have a collection of operations on a single column.
 In some languages that focus solely on tables, such as [SQL](https://en.wikipedia.org/wiki/SQL), this is what you’ll find.
 However, in Pyret we have many more kinds of data than just columns (as we’ll soon see [Introduction to Structured Data](https://dcic-world.org/2025-02-09/intro-struct-data.html)], we can even create our own!), so it makes sense to leave the gentle cocoon of tables sooner or later.
 An extracted column is a more basic kind of datum called a list, which can be used to represent a sequence of data outside of a table.

+Another example would be the document distance problem where we represent two documents as two lists of words.
+Then, we map two lists of strings to two lists of vectors which allows us to work with the dot product.